 Why You Should Visit

-While the history of the park is heavy, the park is usually quiet and serene and makes a great reflection spot not far from the Waterfront.
+While the history of the park is heavy, the park is usually quiet and serene and makes a great reflection spot on the far southern end of the Tacoma Waterfront, not far from Jake Hyde Park.
 There are several seating areas to enjoy expansive views of the Puget Sound.
 Along the shore is a small beach area with logs to sit on and stare out at the water (and maybe spot a seal or two).

 Bonus, from the park, you can continue along the walking path that starts at the park onto the Ruston Way walking path, which goes for about two miles along the Puget Sound.
 Than then connects to Point Ruston's walking paths, which takes you another few miles and will eventually connect to Point Defiance.

-The four-acre park is situated at the south end (closet to downtown Tacoma) of the Tacoma Waterfront at 1741 N Schuster Parkway, Tacoma.
+The four-acre park is situated at the south end (closest to downtown Tacoma) of the Tacoma Waterfront at 1741 N Schuster Parkway, Tacoma.

 There's a small parking lot near the park, but it's also not a far walk from the parking lot just down the hill from The Spar at McCarver and Ruston Way.